About the Program

 The UTB Component

-Under the auspices of Dr. Luis Colom, Director of the Center for Biomedical Studies, the BMI master’s program consists of four tracks, requiring at the minimum:
+The Bridge to Ph.D. in Biomedical Informatics (BMI) program, inaugurated under the auspices of late Dr. Luis Colom, consists of four master’s tracks, requiring at the minimum:

 - 30 credit hours of course work